Akira13641/PasBGFX/README.md

 Tested and known-working with Free Pascal 3.3.1

-In order to run the example, the shared library versions of both SDL2 and BGDX must be visible in your current `PATH` environment variable.
+In order to run the examples, the shared library versions of both SDL2 and BGFX must be visible in your current `PATH` environment variable.